CONTENTS

 Actions to implement:

-• Use manufacturing dashboards and other visual tools to make performance and variances visible to all.
+• Use manufacturing dashboards and other visual tools to make performance and variances visible to the entire team.

 5. Train teams